 Specifically, the hunger hypothesis proposes that hunger causes variants of maladaptive emotional states and subsequent behaviors.
 Research has shown that food insecurity is a substantial burden on the impoverished experience, which suggests a certain link between socioeconomic status and psychological outcomes.
-The hunger hypothesis essentially predicts that chronic hunger is a large contributor to instances of problematic behaviors, such as impulsivity, irritability, aggression and anxiety.
-Further, the hunger hypothesis also indicates that those who are at highest risk of maladaptive emotional states are disproportionally and systematically poor.
+The hunger hypothesis essentially predicts that chronic hunger is a large contributor to instances of problematic behaviors, such as impulsiveness, irritability, aggression and anxiety.
+Further, the hunger hypothesis also indicates that those who are at highest risk of maladaptive emotional states are disproportionately and systematically poor.

 Hunger and Emotions

 There is an understanding among psychologists that hunger is unfailingly associated with emotions.
 Many symptoms for common psychological disorders, for example, include appetite as primary indicators of behavioral changes.
 Additionally, one recent study has explored the conceptualization of emotion during hunger and has found empirical evidence that hunger greatly attributes to the experience of negative emotions.

 The hunger hypothesis undoubtedly carries the weight of legitimacy.
 Hungry humans suffer psychological distress and global initiatives fighting hunger are taking notice.